Lisa SnowdonTRIC President

 Lisa Snowdon is one of the nation’s best loved radio and TV presenters.
 As well as being one of the UK’s most successful models of recent years featuring in high-fashion covers including Vogue, Marie Claire and Elle.
 Lisa’s first move into TV presenting was in 2006 for MTV Select and went on to be the head judge and host of Sky Living’s ‘Britain’s Next Top Model’, which she hosted until 2009.
 In 2008, Lisa was announced as the co-host of Capital London’s Breakfast show, initially with Jonny Vaughan and later with Dave Berry.
 Lisa co-hosted the award-winning show for seven and a half years until 2015, with over one million listeners and becoming London’s number one breakfast show.

-Richard Lindsay-Parsons is the Chief Executive of the Emmy winning Digital TV Group (DTG).
-The organisation that defines the core requirements of every television sold in the UK market, and that has been central to the development and collaborative implementation of digital television in the UK since the mid-90s.
-Having supported many world firsts and the universal deployment of the interoperable digital and interactive TV products and services that enabled digital switchover, today the DTG works with its members and partners to nurture and drive market developments such as on-demand and internet TV, advances in audio and video such as HD, UHDTV, VR & AR and immersive sound.
-An engineer by profession, Richard’s experience spans that of product design and marketing through to strategy and implementation in the consumer electronics and television industries.
-His interests range from family to food and film to festivals.
-He lives in London with his husband, Will and their vivacious Weimaraner, Hendricks.
+Richard Lindsay-Parson is the Chief Executive of the Emmy winning Digital TV Group (DTG).
+For over two decades the DTG has brought together all key sectors of digital TV to collaborate with their technical experts, creating the best viewing experience across the UK.
+The group has been central to the development of digital television in the UK, defining the core requirements of every television set sold.
+It has supported many world firsts, like ensuring all services and sets were ready for the digital switchover.
+Today the DTG works with its members and partners to drive developments such as on-demand and internet TV, video advances like UHDTV, VR, AR and immersive audio.
+An engineer by profession, Richard’s experience spans product design, and marketing strategy and implementation in the consumer electronics and television industries.
+He assures us he makes time for family, food, films and festivals.
+Richard lives in London with his husband, Will, and their vivacious Weimaraner, Hendricks.

 Chris LucasInterim Vice Chairman